 - Transparency: ARA Venn will foster environmental awareness and understanding in our business and our stakeholders through regular engagement and reporting

 - Extensive due diligence, where relevant/appropriate, to assess the environmental implications of an investment

-- Employee training promoting the awareness and understanding of ESG issues within the business
+- Employee training promoting the awareness and understanding of ESG and D&I issues within the business

-- Employee well-being across physical and mental health
+- Ensuring employee well-being across physical and mental health

 - Job Opportunities: ARA Venn is committed to being an equal opportunities employer and backs this up by aiming to identify candidates from a range of backgrounds in its recruitment process